Vikindor/qaguru-20-mobile-2/README.md

 ## 📌 About

-Automated test suite for the Wikipedia mobile application on both Android and iOS platforms.
+Automated test suite for the Wikipedia mobile application on Android and iOS.
-The project supports local execution (real devices & emulator) and cloud execution through BrowserStack.
+The project supports local execution (real devices & emulator) and cloud execution via BrowserStack.

 ## 🛠 Tech stack